MelanieLinares/portfolio-new/site/content/work/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

         #### What do these interviews/sessions tell us?

-        We now had a better understanding of the types of actions needed to manage a participant: create, edit, modify, delete, etc. Special attention was made to important dates/decisions and how that information would be alerted to employees and vendors monitoring accounts.
+        We now had a better understanding of the types of actions needed to manage a participant: create, edit data, modify account, delete, etc. Special attention was given to important dates/decisions and how that information would be alerted to employees and vendors monitoring accounts.
 If dates were missed or no action was taken, decisions were made on what kind of automated actions would occur.
 The employee’s main needs are accuracy, ease of access, and download options.

   - type: section
     typed_list: